Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/plugin.md

 ---
 title: Plugin
-description: Use plugin to extend Amplitude by running a sequence of custom code on every event.
+description: Use plugins to extend Amplitude by running a sequence of custom code on every event.
 This pattern is flexible and you can use it to support event enrichment, transformation, filtering, routing to third-party destinations, and more.
 template: guide.html

 ---

 !!!note
-    Plugin is support for the latest version of Ampli.
-If you are looking at the doc related to Middleware, please go to **[here](../middleware/)**.
+    Plugins are supported in the latest version of Ampli.
+If you are using an older version of Ampli, see **[Middleware](../middleware/)**.

-Plugins allow you to extend the Amplitude behavior, for example, modifying event properties (enrichment type) or sending to a third-party APIs (destination type).
+Plugins allow you to extend the Amplitude behavior.
+For example use plugins to modify event properties (enrichment type) or send data to a third-party APIs (destination type).
 This is a replacement for Middleware in Ampli legacy.
 This pattern is flexible and you can use it to support event enrichment, transformation, filtering, routing to third-party destinations, and more.
 A plugin is an object with methods `setup()` and `execute()`.

 ### Plugin.setup